-As a consequence, your sense of urgency is limited and your need to personally change behaviors towards achieving greater sustainability is moderate at best.
+This appears, however, to be an intellectual understanding and not necessarily connected to your feelings or to your personal life.
+As a consequence, your sense of urgency is limited and your need to personally change behaviors towards achieving greater sustainability is moderate, at best.

-/YOU ARE COMFORTABLE focusing on other priorities and demands from your daily life, staying distanced from a reality that is somewhat challenging, and could bring disturbing feelings about the state of our planet, the ecosystem, or social injustice.
+/YOU ARE COMFORTABLE distancing yourself from a challenging reality, which allows you to avoid disturbing feelings about the state of our planet, the ecosystem, or social injustice.
+The emotional distance helps you stay focused on your daily reality.

-/THINK ABOUT HOW YOU CAN FURTHER LEVERAGE THOSE STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK:
+THINK ABOUT HOW YOU CAN FURTHER LEVERAGE YOUR STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK: